NielMc/msp-1/TESTING.md

 ### Known Bugs

 - There is a blue highlight affecting the arrow and around the question box section when clicked.
 This is due to using the [Bootstrap Accordian](https://getbootstrap.com/docs/5.0/components/accordion/).
-I have been unable to remove it with doing a fair amount of internet research, I checked within the slack community as well as chatGPT.
+I have not been unable to remove it with doing a fair amount of internet research, I checked within the slack community as well as chatGPT.
 This does not affect functionality for the user but does not fit the colour theme.